walkable-server/docs/floor-plan.md

 * SQL snippets have been simplified for explanation purpose
 * Backticks are used as quote marks
-* For clarity, part of the floor-plan may not be included
+* For clarity, only relevant parts of the floor-plan are included
 {% endhint %}

 ## 1 :idents